Bikeman868/Ioc.Modules/README.md

 # Ioc.Modules

-This project is aimed at providing a mechanism for NuGet packages to provide information about their IoC requirements to applications.
+This project is aimed at providing a mechanism for NuGet packages to provide information about their IoC needs to applications.
 This will allow the application developer to integrate third party libraries seamlessly without having to read documentation about the types in the library that need to be registered with IoC.
 It also means that library